ben-n93/SQL-tips-and-tricks/README.md

 # SQL tips and tricks

-A (somewhat opinionated) list of SQL tips and tricks that I've picked up over the years in my job as a data analyst.
+A (somewhat opinionated) list of SQL tips and tricks that I've picked up over the years.

+There's so much you can you do with SQL but I've focused on what I find most useful in my day-to-day work as a data analyst and what
+I wish I had known when I first started writing SQL.

 Please note that some of these tips might not be relevant for all RDBMs.
 For example, the `::` syntax ([tip 5](#you-can-use-the--operator-to-cast-the-data-type-of-a-value)) does not work in SQLite.